timstephens24/cloudflare-ddns/README.md

   	- HTTP
 	- DNS lookup (dig)
   - IPv4 and IPv6 support (A and AAAA records)
+    - For IPv6 you might need to add --net=host
   - Logging
   - One configuration file for multiple records
   - Multiple record settings: